As an Amazon Associate, I earn from qualifying purchases.

 The apples you see in these photos were at room temperature for over an hour.
 After that, I sealed them up in an air-tight glass container and stored them in the fridge.
 Six hours later they looked exactly the same; no browning!

-How to Make Healthy Apple Nachos
+How to Make Apple Nachos

 *Printable and detailed recipe is available at the bottom of the post